 Atty.
-Corazon I. Morando, Corporate Secretary, will certify the date the notice of meeting with the information statement was sent to stockholders of record as of March 20, 2020 and to the Securities and Exchange Commission (SEC) and the Philippine Stock Exchange (PSE), in accordance with the China Bank by-laws and the SEC and PSE rules and regulations, and the date such notice was published in a newspaper of general circulation.
+Corazon I. Morando, Corporate Secretary, will certify the date the notice of meeting with the information statement was posted in the Bank's website and Philippine Stock Exchange's (PSE) EDGE and sent to the Securities and Exchange Commission (SEC) and PSE, in accordance with the China Bank By-laws and the SEC and PSE rules and regulations, and the date such notice was published in two newspapers of general circulation.